 First, the insole.
 Unlike Altra, Nike uses an open-cell foam insole that is softer and generally more durable (reverts back to its original form after use).
 The outcome is a softer insole that adds to the plushiness of React.
 The drawback is that open-cell foam insoles tend to absorb moisture like a sponge, resulting a squishy noise whenever the insoles are soaked.
 While this does not impede the shoe’s performance in any way, the noisy squish squish squish of each step can get really annoying over time.
 Not to mention the general disgust felt when one runs on wet sponge.
 Unfortunately, because the insole is, well, inside the shoe, it’s unable to dry as quickly as you’d like.
 In other words, be prepared to have a relatively squishy shoes for long runs in Singapore’s infamous tropical heat.

-Top-Left: Zoom Fly Flyknit’s insole (Top)
+Left: Zoom Fly Flyknit’s insole (Top)

-Top-Right: Zoom Fly Flyknit’s insole (Bottom)
+Middle: Zoom Fly Flyknit’s insole (Bottom)

-Left: Open-Cell Insole (Notice the pores)
+Right: Open-Cell Insole (Notice the pores)

 Secondly, the outsole.
 The Zoom Fly Flyknit provides ample rubber at the forefoot and heel to improve the shoe’s durability (which is outstanding, by the way).
 As a forefoot runner, my prime consideration for an outsole is whether it provides sufficient traction under both dry and wet conditions.
 While the outsole thread pattern for the Zoom Fly Flyknit isn’t particularly aggressive, it does provide decent grip on most paved surfaces regardless of the weather.